Smerity/texting_robots/README.md

 should ensure the library is portable across platforms, situations, and languages.

-A proof of concept was performed in [WASI][wasi], the "WebAssembly System Interface", showing that the library compiles happily and only experiences a 50% / 75% speed penalty when used with the Wasmer (LLVM backend) and Wasmtime runtimes respectively.
+A proof of concept was performed in [WASI][wasi], the "WebAssembly System Interface", showing that the library compiles happily and only experiences a 50% or 75% speed penalty when used with the Wasmer (LLVM backend) and Wasmtime runtimes respectively.
 No optimizations have been done thus far and there's likely low hanging fruit to reap.